databendlabs/databend/docs/doc/15-sql-functions/30-datetime-functions/totimestamp.md

 title: TO_TIMESTAMP
 ---

-TO_TIMESTAMP converts a string to a date with time (timestamp/datetime).
+TO_TIMESTAMP converts an expression to a date with time (timestamp/datetime).

 The function can accept one or two arguments.
 If given one argument, the function extracts a date from the string.
 If the argument is an integer, the function interprets the integer as the number of seconds, milliseconds, or microseconds before (for a negative number) or after (for a positive number) the Unix epoch (midnight on January 1, 1970):